 The Husband's Message: Modern English Translation, Summary, Analysis, Theme, Tone, Authorship and Review

-"The Husband's Message" is an Old English
+"The Husband's Message" or "The Husband's Lament" is an Old English

 (i.e. Anglo-Saxon) poem